On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type: Abstract

 \section{Abstract}

-This paper studies the well-posedness of a class of nonlocal parabolic partial differential equations (PDEs), or equivalently equilibrium Hamilton-Jacobi-Bellman equations, which has a strong tie with the characterization of the equilibrium strategies and the associated value functions for time-inconsistent stochastic control problems.
+{This paper studies the well-posedness of a class of nonlocal parabolic partial differential equations (PDEs), including as a special case the equilibrium Hamilton-Jacobi-Bellman equations, which has a strong tie with the characterization of the equilibrium strategies and the associated value functions for time-inconsistent stochastic control problems.
 Specifically, we consider nonlocality in both time and space, which allows for modelling of the stochastic control problems with initial-time-and-state dependent objective functionals.
 We leverage the method of continuity to show the global well-posedness within our proposed Banach space with our established Schauder prior estimate for the linearized nonlocal PDE.
-Then, we adopt a linearization method and Banach's fixed point arguments to show the local well-posedness of the nonlocal fully nonlinear case, while the global well-posedness is attainable provided that a very sharp a-priori estimate is available.
-On top of the well-posedness results, we also provide a probabilistic representation of the solutions to the nonlocal fully nonlinear PDEs and an estimate on the difference between the value functions of sophisticated and na\"{i}ve controllers.
-Finally, we give a financial example of time inconsistency that is proven to be globally solvable.
+Then, we adopt a linearization method and Banach's fixed point arguments to show the local well-posedness of the nonlocal fully nonlinear case, while the global well-posedness is attainable provided that a sharp a-priori estimate is available.
+The well-posedness results contribute to advancing the understanding of long-standing open problems in equilibrium Hamilton–Jacobi–Bellman equations and time-inconsistent controls.
+Finally, we present a globally solvable financial example of time-inconsistency to validate our theoretical findings.}